 We also welcome other papers that relate to the theme of ‘Social Semiotics and Social Justice’ and as always we aim to provide a forum for all SFL research.

-Our experienced scientific committee will review submissions for 1-hour workshops, single-themed symposia with multiple speakers, 25-minute papers (including 5 minutes for questions & discussion), and 10-minute ‘Lightning Talks’.
+Our experienced scientific committee will review submissions for 1-hour workshops, single-themed symposia with multiple speakers, 10-minute ‘Lightning Talks’, 25-minute papers presented live or pre-recorded (including 5 minutes for questions & discussion) or flipped pre-recorded presentations for 30-minute live discussions.

 Halliday, M.A.K.
 (2015) The Influence of Marxism.
 In J. Webster (Ed.)
 The Bloomsbury Companion to M.A.K.
 Halliday.
 London: Bloomsbury